meteor/meteor/content/build-tool.md

 If you would like to write your UI in Angular, you will need to switch out Meteor's Blaze template compiler which comes by default with the Angular one.
 Read about how to do this in the [Angular-Meteor tutorial](https://www.meteor.com/tutorials/angular/templates).

-<h2 id="css">CSS pre-processors</h2>
+<h2 id="css">CSS and CSS pre-processors</h2>

-It's no secret that writing raw CSS can often be a hassle - there's no way to share common CSS code between different selectors or have a consistent color scheme between different elements.
-CSS compilers or pre-processors solve these issues by adding extra features on top of the CSS language like variables, mixins, math, and more, and in some cases also significantly change the syntax of CSS to be easier to read and write.
+All your CSS style files will processed using Meteor's default file load order rules along with any import statements and concatenated, and in a production build also minified.
+However, it's no secret that writing plain CSS can often be a hassle as there's no way to share common CSS code between different selectors or have a consistent color scheme between different elements.
+CSS compilers, or pre-processors, solve these issues by adding extra features on top of the CSS language like variables, mixins, math, and more, and in some cases also significantly change the syntax of CSS to be easier to read and write.

 <h3 id="css-which-preprocessor">Sass, Less, or Stylus?</h3>